-Total Funding: 48,000 Total Mechanism Pipeline: N/A
+Total Funding: 48,000

+Total Tanang.
+40,000

 Funding Source Funding Amount

 GHP-State 48,000

 Remote Area Medical (RAM) Guyana, as a partner in the Hinterland Initiative, will take a regional approach to the HIV/AIDS response with a "one stop shop" methodology incorporating HIV/AIDS services with other health services in order to maximize efficiency and reduce stigma and discrimination of HIV/AIDS services.
-With the goal of achieving primary prevention of HIV infection in Region 9 of Guyana, the objectives of the RAM project are to: scale up counseling and testing services through establishment of fixed site (Lethem Eye Clinic/RAM office) as well as an extensive mobile program; to improve upon and utilize existing transportation and infrastructure required for services and activities such as VCT and education: to educate vulnerable populations' delay of sexual debut, safe sexual practices, and reduction By extension these services will improve upon and make better use of existing referral network through the CDC/MOH mobile care and treatment team; to inform and engage residents of Region 9 at the local level about the need for care and psychosocial support and the effects that stigmatization and discrimination have on care and treatment, with the goal of strengthening the capacity of regionally-based structures and organizations to respond to the epidemic in a coordinated and informed manner.
+With the goal of achieving primary prevention of HIV infection in Region 9 of Guyana, the objectives of the RAM project are to: scale up counseling and testing services through establishment of fixed site (Lethem Eye Clinic/RAM office) as well as an extensive mobile program; to improve upon and utilize existing transportation and infrastructure required for services and activities such as VCT and education; to educate vulnerable populations' delay of sexual debut, safe sexual practices, and reduction in alcohol use.
+By extension these services will improve upon and make better use of existing referral network through the CDC/MOH mobile care and treatment team; to inform and engage residents of Region 9 at the local level about the need for care and psychosocial support and the effects that stigmatization and discrimination have on care and treatment, with the goal of strengthening the capacity of regionally-based structures and organizations to respond to the epidemic in a coordinated and informed manner.
 RAM will coordinate and collaborate with a wide range of stakeholders to foster local ownership of, and participation in activities; to reduce overlap and cover gaps in services provided through active information sharing and promotion of regional coordination mechanisms; and to improve strategic information activities and develop materials that are demographically and geographically relevant and beneficial to both regional and national decision makers.

-Increasing gender equity in HIV/AIDS activities and services Mobile Population
+Increase gender equity in HIV prevention, care, treatment and support Mobile Population

-Mechanism ID: Mechanism Name: 13175 Hinterland Initiative (Ex panding HIV/AIDS services) Planned Amount es to indigenous On Hold Amount Prevention HVCT 48,000 0
+Mechanism ID: Mechanism Name: Hinterland Initiative (Expanding HIV/AIDS services to indigenous Amerindian Communities) Strategic Area Budget Code Planned Amount On Hold Amount Prevention HVCT 48,000 0 Narrative: v RAM Guvana through the R PH project under the Hinterl and Initiative will include